Handling incomplete outcomes and covariates in cluster-randomized trials: doubly-robust estimation, efficiency considerations, and sensitivity analysis: Estimation under uniform within-cluster sampling

 \section{Estimation under uniform within-cluster sampling}

-When a cluster only enrolls a proportion of individuals into the CRT, we have $M_i < N_i$ and $N_i$ is subject to missingness.
-This setting often corresponds to CRTs with large clusters such as villages, cities, or health systems, where we aim to generalize the treatment effect estimated from the $M_i$ samples to all $N_i$ individuals.
-However, since neither outcomes nor individual-level covariates are observed for non-participants, the enrollment mechanism (i.e., $P(E_{ij}=1|Y_{ij},\bB_{ij})$) is unidentifiable from observed data.
-In this case, we provide sufficient conditions, Assumption~\ref{assp:6} in place of Assumption~\ref{assp3}, to characterize a basic scenario so that doubly-robust estimators constructed for $\Delta$ target the estimand of interest.
+When a cluster only enrolls a subset of individuals into the CRT, we have $M_i < N_i$ and $N_i$ is subject to missingness.
+However, since neither outcomes nor individual-level covariates are observed for non-participants, the enrollment mechanism is unidentifiable from observed data.
+In this case, we provide sufficient conditions, Assumption~\ref{assp:6} in place of Assumption~\ref{assp3}, to characterize a basic scenario for doubly-robust estimation.

-\begin{assumption}[rMAR with uniform sampling] (1)For each $i=1,\dots, m$, the enrollment vector $\bE_i = (E_{i1},\dots, E_{iN_i})$ is independently generated by $P(\bE_i = \boldsymbol{e}|M_i, N_i) = {\binom{N_i}{M_i}}^{-1}$ for any $N_i$-dimensional binary vector $ \boldsymbol{e}$ with $M_i$ ones.
+\begin{assumption}[rMAR with uniform sampling] (1) For each $i=1,\dots, m$, the enrollment vector $\bE_i = (E_{i1},\dots, E_{iN_i})$ is independently generated by $P(\bE_i = \boldsymbol{e}|M_i, N_i) = {\binom{N_i}{M_i}}^{-1}$ for any $N_i$-dimensional binary vector $ \boldsymbol{e}$ with $M_i$ ones.
 (2) Given observed cluster-level covariates $(C_{i1}^*, \dots, C_{iq}^*, M_i)$ and $R_i^N = 0$, $N_i$ is conditionally independent of $(R_{ij}^Y, Y_{ij}, X_{ij1}^*,\dots, X_{ijp}^*)$.
 (3) $R_{ij}^Y$ is conditionally independent of $Y_{ij}$ given $(E_{ij}=1,A_i, \bB_{ij})$ for each $j$ with $E_{ij}=1$. \end{assumption}